TeamBasedInquiryLearning/linear-algebra/exercises/README.md

 folder):

 ```
-./bin/build PATH_TO_MASTR
+./bin/build PATH_TO_MASTR [mastr/standard]
 ```

 where `PATH_TO_MASTR` designates where the `PATH_TO_MASTR/mastr.sage` and `PATH_TO_MASTR/mastr.rb` files
 are located on your machine.
+If `mastr/standard` is provided (without brackets), then only that standard will be built; otherwise all standards will be built.